InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] C) 100
 - [ ] D) None of the above

+> If the contract was developped correctly, the total supply should be limited to 100 tokens.
+But we see that the buy function never check that the total supply is not greater than MAX_SUPPLY.
+> 1 ether in solidity is 10\**18 wei, so 100 ether is 100 * 10\**18

 <details>
 	<summary>Click the reveal the answer</summary>
 D